Are you open right now? How do I make an appointment?

 Medical nutrition therapy is a framework used by nutrition professionals for diagnosing, treating, and counseling patients for the purpose of disease management.
 What does that mean?
 It means I perform an individualized nutrition assessment and decipher the latest research to make sure your eating plan is safe and effective for your medical condition.
 In Maine, medical nutrition therapy can only be provided by a licensed dietitian.

 Yes!
-It is not necessary that you have a medical diagnosis to benefit from seeing a qualified nutrition practitioner.
 A registered dietitian nutritionist can give the most recent-evidence-based information and help you eat balanced, varied, and nutritious meals that work for you and your lifestyle.

 Possibly!
 My fee varies depending on the event type, the organizing group, and the time needed to prepare.
 I do several presentations for free each year.
 Let’s talk!

 A little.
-This is more of a side thing now, not part of my business.
-But yes, if you’re interested, drop me a line!
+This is more of a side thing now.
+But yes, if you’re interested, drop me a line.